GabeScott/standard-works-vault/General Conference/1971 October - “This Is My Beloved Son”.md

 In this sense, oh, may each of us be the bishops of our own home just as the duly authorized bishop is the father of his ward.
 I would hope too that the bishop of the ward and the home teachers would be especially attentive to those families where the fathers are permanently or temporarily missing.

-May we take the time and do what we need to do and want to do with our children now, before it is too late, because the days have a way of escaping into months and then into years.
+May we take the time and do what we need to do and want to do with our children *now,* before it is too late, because the days have a way of escaping into months and then into years.

 Like the words of the popular song:

-“Is this the little girl I carried?
+>“Is this the little girl I carried?

-Is this the little boy at play?
+>Is this the little boy at play?

-I don’t remember growing older.
+>I don’t remember growing older.

-When did they?
+>When did they?

-When did she get to be a beauty?
+>When did she get to be a beauty?

-When did he grow to be so tall?
+>When did he grow to be so tall?

-Wasn’t it yesterday when they were small?
+>Wasn’t it yesterday when they were small?

-Sunrise, sunset,
+>Sunrise, sunset,

-Swiftly fly the years.
+>Swiftly fly the years.

-One season following another,
+>One season following another,

-Laden with happiness and tears.”1
+>Laden with happiness and tears.”[^1]
+>

 May we strive to rededicate and strengthen our relationships with our children and to lend even greater help and leadership to the lovely mothers of this church as we work to bring the principles of righteousness and truth and joy and peace and happiness to the youth of our families, in the name of Jesus Christ.
 Amen.

+[^1]: “Sunrise, Sunset,” from *Fiddler on the Roof,* lyrics by Sheldon Harnick (New York: Sunbeam Music Corp., 1964).
+Used by permission.